amaker15/Fanalytics/readme.md

 ## AI Integration

-### Nebius AI (Qwen gpt-oss-120b)
+### AI

-The app features an interactive AI chatbot powered by Nebius AI using the Qwen gpt-oss-120b model.
+The app features an interactive AI chatbot powered by Grok 4 and GPT-5.
 The AI provides expert sports analysis with access to real-time data through specialized tools.

 ### AI Chatbot Features